Back to Blogs

 Defining performance benchmarks is a key aspect of proactive third-party risk management.
 Benchmarks serve as measurable targets that vendors must meet to remain in good standing.
 These can include service-level agreements (SLAs), compliance rates, response times, and quality metrics.
 Clear benchmarks remove ambiguity and help vendors understand expectations from the beginning.
 They also make it easier to evaluate vendor performance objectively, using facts rather than opinions.
 When they fall short, it provides a clear basis for initiating corrective actions, protecting your business from unnecessary risks.

-Leveraging Technology for Effective TPRM
+Leveraging Technology and Tools in TPRM

 Advantages of Third-Party Risk Management Software